-Name Dr James Williams BSc (Hons), MBA, PhD, GAICD Particulars Executive Chairman, joined the Board in July 2015.
-Dr Williams is the co- founder of Dimerix Bioscience Pty Ltd as well as co-founder and investment director of Yuuwa Capital LP, a venture capital firm based in Western Australia.
+Dr James Williams BSc (Hons), MBA, PhD, GAICD Non-executive Chairman, joined the Board in July 2015.
+Dr Williams is the co-founder of Dimerix Bioscience Pty Ltd as well as co-founder and investment director of Yuuwa Capital LP, a venture capital firm based in Western Australia.
 Prior to establishing Yuuwa Capital, he was managing director of two medical device companies, ASX-listed Resonance Health Limited and Argus Biomedical Pty Ltd, both of which secured regulatory approvals under his leadership.
 Dr Williams conceived, co-founded and is a former CTO and Director of iCeutica Inc., a clinical stage nano drug reformulation company. iCeutica was acquired by Philadelphia-based Iroko Pharmaceuticals in 2011.
-Dr Williams is a director of Yuuwa investee companies Adalta Limited, "Panel of Experts" for the University of Western Australia's Pathfinder Fund.
+Dr Williams is a director of Yuuwa investee companies Adalta Limited, PolyActiva Pty Ltd, and Nexgen Plants Pty Ltd. He is also a director of Linear Clinical Research Ltd, a specialist early phase trial unit, and a member of the "Panel of Experts" for the University of Western Australia's Pathfinder Fund.

-Dr Sonia Poli Non-Executive Director, joined the Board in July 2015.
+Dr Sonia Poli PhD Non-Executive Director, joined the Board in July 2015.
 Dr Poli is an accomplished R&D professional with 20 years international experience in large and small pharmaceutical companies.
 She has broad knowledge of small molecule drug design, optimisation and early clinical development, with expertise which encompasses multiple therapeutic areas.
-She is the co-inventor of a new anti-emetic medicine, recently included in the National Comprehensive Cancer Network Antiemesis Guidelines as a recommended option.
+She is the coinventor of a new anti-emetic medicine, recently included in the National Comprehensive Cancer Network Antiemesis Guidelines as a recommended option.
 Dr Poli has worked within the Swiss Stock Exchange listed companies Hoffman la Roche and Addex Therapeutics Ltd, where she has held leadership and executive positions across various disciplines in drug discovery, pre-clinical development and translational science.
 She has served as the Chief Scientific Officer at Addex Therapeutics Limited.

 Mr David Franklyn BEcon Non-Executive Director, joined the Board in November 2015.
-David has extensive experience in research, financial analysis, funds management and business strategy.
-His career includes 15 years in the Australian stockbroking industry and 10 years in the funds management sector as well as experienced in company management and business strategy.
-He is an experienced company director, having been Chairman, executive director and nonexecutive director of various ASX listed companies.
-David has strong business management expertise incorporating company restructuring, strategy development, people management, corporate culture and organisational structure.
+David has extensive experience in finance, funds management, corporate governance, compliance and business strategy.
+His career includes 25 years in the Australian stockbroking industry and funds management sectors, as well as experience in company management and business strategy.
+He is an experienced company director, having been Chairman, executive director and non-executive director of various ASX listed companies.
+David has strong business management expertise incorporating company restructuring, strategy development, people management, corporate culture, and corporate compliance and governance.
 David was Chairman of Onterran Ltd until April 2015 and is currently managing director of Village National Holdings Ltd.